Bulgaria rising: Can a growing startup movement reinvent the country’s economy?

 A tech hub is born

-A few weeks before Andrus Ansip formerly announced plans to unite Europe’s fractured digital markets, the European Commission’s Vice-President for the Digital Single Market made a side trip to Sofia.
-His arrival in April 2015 for a keynote address at the Bulgarian Association of Technologies annual meeting was intended to promote the coming DSM.
+A few weeks before Andrus Ansip formally announced plans to unite Europe’s fractured digital markets, the European Commission’s vice president for the Digital Single Market made a side trip to Sofia.
+His arrival in April 2015 for a keynote address at the Bulgarian Association of Technologies annual meeting that was intended to promote the coming DSM.
 But he also gave a little pep talk to a country that had been an EU member for less than a decade.

 Ansip ticked off a list of the country’s strong points: programming talent, broadband adoption, and an economically important tech economy.
 He also noted that the EU was pumping $130 million into the government’s IT plans to give reform efforts a boost.